-Snapshots that are triggered by events (such as motion detection) are stored on the camera's microSD card, which can store up to 128GB of data.
+Snapshots that are triggered by events (such as motion detection) are stored on the camera's microSD card, which can store up to 128GB of data (Min 4GB recommended).
 The card is not included.

 To view a triggered event snapshot